BastelPichi/compatibility/brightway.md

 # Brightway Tuning
 This guide has been created by ScooterTeam.
-The method *should* be compatible with most, if not all, Brightway scooter models.
+The method *should* be compatible with most, if not all, Brightway scooter models (sold by Xiaomi under the Xiaomi name but produced by Brightway).

 Model | Tested OK
 -- | --